TTT-2/docs/docs/developers/content-creation/creating-a-weapon.md

 SWEP.Primary.NumShots      = 1 -- Number of shots fired at one time (make into shotgun if increase conde val) SWEP.Primary.Recoil        = 1.5 -- Recoil value (bigger = bigger)
 ```

-Note that all of these attributes can also be applied to SWEP.Secondary which is alt click if you disable ironsights
+Note all of these attributes can also be applied to SWEP.Secondary which is alt click if you disable ironsights.

 ```lua
 SWEP.HoldType              = "ar2"